-The County Transfer Station for trash is at 1298 N 625 W, Delphi.
-Items may be dropped off for a fee.
+The County Transfer Station for trash and 24-hour drop-off free recycling is at 1298 N 625 W, Delphi.
+Trash items may be dropped off for a fee.
 The county also has an extensive recycling program.
 It is a part of the Northwest Indiana Solid Waste District which sponsors regular hazardous waste disposal opportunities in the six-county area.
 In Carroll County there is recycling pick-up service in Delphi, Flora, and Burlington, and there are drop-off facilities in Camden and Burlington.
-The 24-hour drop-off station at 259 N. Washington St. is available to all Carroll County residents free of charge.

 The 4-H Fairgrounds are located within the Flora Community Park at the intersection of Fourth amd Main Streets in Flora, Indiana.

-Purdue University Cooperative Extension Service is located at 1523 N. US Highway 421, Suite 3, on the south side of Delphi.
+Purdue University Cooperative Extension Service is located at the 4-H Fairgrounds in the Event and Education Center in Flora.
 Joanne Lytton is an Extension Educator who coordinates 4-H clubs and the County Fair, Junior Leaders, Home Economics Clubs, special projects and trips, and scholarships.
 Andrea Brown is the Extension Educator for the agriculture community.

 The Twin Lakes Regional Sewer District which is headquartered in White County, Indiana, also serves part of Jefferson Township in the northwestern part of Carroll County.